Utils¶

 Arguments¶

 filenamestr - Path to the input video file.wint - The desired width.hint - The desired height.xint - The horizontal coordinate of the top left pixel of the cropping rectangle.yint - The vertical coordinate of the top left pixel of the cropping rectangle.target_namestr, optional - The name of the output video.
 Defaults to None (which assumes that the input filename with the suffix "_crop" should be used).overwritebool, optional - Whether to allow overwriting existing files or to automatically increment target filenames to avoid overwriting.
-Defaults to False.
+Defaults to True.

 Returns¶